 When we talk about having a nude holiday in Croatia, we easily think of Istria.
 The half-peninsula in the north of the country which is only a couple of hours drive from Italy, Switzerland, Slovenia, Austria and even Germany.
-Istria fulfills all of the nudist’s wishes.
-Huge campgrounds, resorts and nude beaches cover more or less the whole place.
-It’s like a nudist province with some small textile parts.
+Istria fulfills all of the nudist’s wishes, also those who like to do something more during their naked vacation than nude sunbathing.
+Huge FKK campings, nudist resorts and nude beaches cover more or less the whole place.
+It’s like a naturist province with some small textile parts.
 But what if we told you that there’s more to the country?
 Much more!

 Thanks to Tadej & Tamara, our fellow bloggers and readers of Naked Wanderings we got this wonderful map, feel free to share it.

 After reading the sad news in a couple of weeks ago’s newspaper that less and less women on the beaches in France and Spain are willing/daring to sunbathe topless, it was a relief to see that this trend has not reached Croatia.
 On every beach, actually in every place where people sunbathe, there were several women of all ages who had taken their top off.
 Croatia might well be the most topless-friendly Country in the world these days.